XanaduAI/jet/examples/paper_benchmarks/README.md

 The examples in `jet_cpu_m10` and the associated SLURM submission scripts for Niagara were used to collect the data of the full network (default) simulations, and the sliced (shared work) simulations for the m=10 Sycamore circuit.
 We sweep over the OpenMP and the Taskflow (Pthread) thread-spaces to find the optimal parameters, and ensure we are utilising the node's resources at maximum capacity.

 # Cotengra m=10 full network
 The associated runs with Cotengra for the full-network m=10 comparison can be found in `cotengra_cpu_m10`.
+All required dependencies are specified in the given `requirements.txt`file, and `env_setup.sh` will create a runnable Python environment with these installed.

 To run the same comparison for the full network with Cotengra, we fix the path (provided in the Python file) to the same as used for Jet.
 Additionally, we sweep the OpenMP parameter space as several backend packages of Cotengra can gain performance from these.